Kyle-Hawkins/personal_site/src/project/makie_plot_claude/SETUP.md

 Once everything is working:
 1. Explore the code in `backend/julia-src/generate_plot.jl`
-2. Modify the plot functions to create your own visualizations
+2. Modify the plot functions to create your own interactive visualizations
 3. Add new plot types following the README instructions
 4. Customize the frontend styling in `frontend/src/App.css`
+5. Experiment with WGLMakie's interactive features and plot customizations

+## What's New in v1.2

+This version uses **WGLMakie** instead of GLMakie for true web-based interactivity:

+- ✅ **Interactive HTML plots** - Rotate, zoom, and pan directly in the browser
+- ✅ **WebGL rendering** - Hardware-accelerated 3D graphics
+- ✅ **Standalone exports** - HTML files work without a running Julia server
+- ✅ **Offline support** - All dependencies embedded in the HTML file
+- ✅ **Modern web deployment** - Easy to share and embed

+**Previous version (v1.1):** Generated static PNG images **Current version (v1.2):** Generates interactive HTML visualizations

+For detailed migration information, see `.claude/FIXES_AND_CHANGES.md`.

 Happy plotting!